 1. Drunk Elephant T.L.C.
 Sukari Babyfacial

-This at-home acid peel is one of the best hyperpigmentation treatments.
+This at-home acid peel from Drunk Elephant is one of the best hyperpigmentation treatments.
 The different kinds of AHAs in it slough away the damaged, pigmented skin, while niacinamide helps to brighten the skin, and antioxidant-rich extracts prevent any further damage from taking place.

 All it takes is 20 minutes once or twice a week, to reveal refreshed skin.
 Please note that face sunscreen is absolutely mandatory when using this kind of skin-resurfacing product!
 As long as you don’t have sensitive skin, you can pick up this magic bottle at Sephora.